The Long Island Seed Project

 CV- Burbank Sunberry (Solanum burbankii)

-The small, pleasant flavored nightshade fruits have some fruitiness and an odd complexity.
+The small, pleasant flavored nightshade fruits have some fruitiness and an odd complexity fresh off the plant.
 Probably Solanum nigrum var. guineense - L. from western Africa but introduced to Mexico.
 This is presumed to be one of the parents of Luther Burbank's Sunberry.
 The berries of the Chichiquelite have been used for pies, cobblers, sweet preserves and even wines.
+Six plants kept us in mock blueberry pies all summer.
+I like real blueberries but my pie-eating guests thought they were just fine.
+No one became sick...who would think.

 CV- Mixed Wolfberry (Lycium spp)

-Thanks to John Farina (a modern day Nikolai Vavilov) and his treks in search of Gogi Berry diversity, we had some extra seed to share with those who are interested in selecting from this diverse material from many sources.
-The seed has been distributed to about 30 project members and we have no more seed. br> As the plants begin to produce berries we will be selecting clones and may be able to supply rooted cuttings.
+Thanks to John Farina (a modern day Nikolai Vavilov) and his treks in search of Goji Berry diversity, we again have some extra seed to share with those who are interested in selecting from this diverse material from many sources.
+The former batch of seed has been distributed to many project members and we have a new batch of seed from John's visits to Chinatown and also from our own berries.
+Our first group of plants in the field is showing quite a bit of diversity and are beginning to produce berries, now in year four of the project.
+They germinate like tomato seed but produce weak seedlings that need a lot of care until the second year when they become very robust.
+(50 seeds)

 Solanaceae: Tobaccum

-Alan Bishop who is a young and energetic farmer-breeder in Southern Indiana describes this tobacco he bred as a, "beautiful, small burley which lends itself well to a flower garden, ornamental hedge or even pot culture.
-One of the best multi-purpose tobacco, great for those who want to roll their own.
-Named after Mississippi Delta blues guitarist Robert Johnson."
+Sent to me by Alan Bishop who is a young and energetic farmer-breeder in Southern Indiana.
 Why is it that I am so fascinated with tobacco that this non smoker grows it year after year?
 It's a magnificent plant with an incredible history!
 Alan Bishop explains it better than I could.
 See "Alan's Blog 'Tobacco' " Alan pays homage to past generations of tobacco farmers with this "new" tobacco variety as well as his interest in keeping traditional tobacco processing methods alive.
 Breeder Seeds.
-(40 seeds)
+A very diverse assortment which looks amazing in the garden.
+(100 seeds)

 Family: Martyniaceae